 Georgia Medical Marijuana Laws

-- Medical Marijuana Program Restrictions.
+Georgia has strict limitations on their medical marijuana program, which allows registered patients to use low-THC oil with a maximum THC content of 5%.
+However, smokable cannabis, including THCa flower, is not permitted under state law.- Medical Marijuana Program Restrictions.
 Only registered patients with a qualifying medical condition can access up to 20 fluid ounces of low-THC oil.
 Conditions eligible for medical marijuana include seizure disorders, multiple sclerosis, Parkinson’s disease, cancer, and PTSD.
 Patients must obtain a Low THC Oil Registry Card issued by the Georgia Department of Public Health.

 - Smokable Cannabis, Including THCa Flower, Is Not Allowed.
 Georgia medical cannabis law does not permit the sale or use of smokable marijuana, including THCa flower.
 Even medical marijuana patients cannot legally purchase or use THCa products in flower form.